France-ioi/TaskPlatform/README.md

 - use text_id instead of idTask in token (!)
 - clean editor code
 - use sync for editor too?
-- compile js and tpls from submission-manager with gulp, and include it with bower
 - proper editor integration
 - show submission according to reloadAnswer;